Baby names in France, then and now

 Celebrity baby name: Sam Alexis

-Tiger Woods and his wife Elin welcomed their first baby yesterday morning — a little girl they named Sam Alexis.
-Here is part of a message Tiger left on his web site:
+Yesterday, professional golfer Eldrick “Tiger” Woods and his Swedish wife Elin welcomed their first baby — a little girl they named Sam Alexis.
+Here’s part of the announcement Tiger wrote on his website:

 Elin and I are delighted to announce the birth of our daughter, Sam Alexis Woods.
 Sam was born early Monday morning, June 18th.
 Both Elin and Sam are doing well and resting peacefully.

-I find it interesting that they decided on two fairly gender-neutral names for their daughter.
+I find it interesting that they selected two fairly gender-neutral names for their daughter.

 Sam originated as a nickname for longer monikers such as Samuel and Samantha.
 Sam by itself has never ranked among the top 1,000 baby girl names in the United States, but it has been among the top names for boys for well over a century.